june-in-exile/will/zkp/README.md

 # Test all circuits
 make test-circuits

-# Test AES-256-GCM helpers and all circuits
+# Test AES-256-GCM logics and all circuits
 make test-all
 ```